pairinteraction/pairinteraction/doc/sphinx/installation.rst

 --------------------

 .. warning::
-   In the tutorials and examples you will often find instructions to extend the Python package search path to accomodate pairinteraction.
-These instructions only hold true if you installed pairinteraction from the official binary installers.
-If you built from source you instead have to point the scripts to your build directory or the custom location where you installed the program.
+   If you built from source, you have to extend the Python package search path to accomodate pairinteraction by adding your build directory to ``PYTHONPATH``.
+This can be done e.g. by adding ``import sys; sys.path.append("/your/path/to/pairinteraction/build")`` to the top of a Python script.

 Requirements
 ^^^^^^^^^^^^